WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 Broken Link plugin by WPMU Dev

-This plugin has been regularly maintained for a long time and works for what it is made to do – find broken or dead links on your site, as well as internal or outgoing links.
+This plugin has been regularly maintained for a long time.
+It works for what it is made to do.
+It finds broken or dead links on your site as well as internal or outgoing links.

 Finding and fixing broken links on your site can be a periodic maintenance check for WordPress sites.
-You can do it monthly or quarterly, depending on your content size and how often you update content.
+Depending on your content size and how often you update content, you can do it monthly or quarterly.

-But it is time to look into your content strategies if you see yourself getting daily or weekly broken links or 404 not-found error notifications.
-You’re doing something possibly wrong.
+It is time to look into your content strategies.
+This is important if you see yourself getting broken link notifications daily or weekly.
+You also see 404 not-found error notifications.
+This could be an indication you’re doing something wrong.

 8. Keep Your Site Up to Date